eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-schema-description.md

 # Require rules `meta.schema` properties to include descriptions (`eslint-plugin/require-meta-schema-description`)

-💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).

 <!-- end auto-generated rule header -->

 Defining a description in the schema for each rule option helps explain that option to users.